AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     }
     ```

-    where `MyDatabaseUserDetailsService` implements `UserDetailsService`, which has one method to return `UserDetails` object:
+    `MyDatabaseUserDetailsService` implements `UserDetailsService`, which has only one method: `loadUserByUsername(username)` method to return a [`UserDetails`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/UserDetails.html#:~:text=Interface%20UserDetails&text=Provides%20core%20user%20information.,later%20encapsulated%20into%20Authentication%20objects.) object:

     ```java
     public class MyDatabaseUserDetailsService implements UserDetailsService {
+        @Override
         UserDetails loadUserByUsername(String username) throws UsernameNotFoundException { // (1)
             // 1.
 Load the user from the users table by username.
 If not found, throw UsernameNotFoundException.
             // 2.
 Convert/wrap the user to a UserDetails object and return it. return someUserDetails;
         }
     }
+    ```

+    And this is the `UserDetails` interface defined by Spring Security:

+    ```java
+    package org.springframework.security.core.userdetails;
-    // UserDetails must have methods to get the username, and **hashed** password public interface UserDetails extends Serializable { // (2)
+    public abstract interface UserDetails extends java.io.Serializable {

-        String getUsername();
+        public abstract  java.util.Collection<? extends org.springframework.security.core.GrantedAuthority> getAuthorities();

-        String getPassword();
+        public abstract java.lang.String getPassword();

-        // more methods available (if you need it):
-        // isAccountNonExpired,isAccountNonLocked,
-        // isCredentialsNonExpired,isEnabled
+        public abstract java.lang.String getUsername();
+        public abstract boolean isAccountNonExpired();
+        public abstract boolean isAccountNonLocked();
+        public abstract boolean isCredentialsNonExpired();
+        public abstract boolean isEnabled();
     }
     ```

-* We can implement the `UserDetailsService` and `UserDetails` interfaces ourselves, or use off-the-shelf implementations by the Spring Security, and configure/extend/override it:
+* We can implement the `UserDetailsService` and `UserDetails` interfaces ourselves, or use off-the-shelf implementations by the Spring Security, and configure/extend/override it.
+See [THE OFFICIAL DOC](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/UserDetailsService.html):

     1. `JdbcUserDetailsManager` - JDBC(database)-based `UserDetailsService`.
 Configure it to match user table/column structure.

-    1. `InMemoryUserDetailsManager` - `UserDetailsService` that keep all user details in memory, great for testing environment
+    2. `InMemoryUserDetailsManager` - `UserDetailsService` that keep all user details in memory, great for testing environment

-    1. `org.springframework.security.core.userdetail.User` - sensible, default `UserDetails` implementation.
+    3. `org.springframework.security.core.userdetail.User` - sensible, default `UserDetails` implementation.

 * Therefore, this is the basic flow:

     1. Extract username/password combination from HTTP Basic Auth header in a filter

-    1. Call your `MyDatabaseUserDetailsService` to load the user from the database, wrapped as UserDetails object, which exposes the user's hashed password
+    2. Call your `MyDatabaseUserDetailsService`, or any registered `UserDetailsService` bean to load the user from the database, wrapped as `UserDetails` object, which contains the user's hashed password (and perhaps roles) to verify

-    1. Take the extracted password, hash it *automatically* and compare with the hashed password of your `UserDetails` object.
+    3. Take the inputted password, hash it *automatically* and compare with the hashed password of your `UserDetails` object.

 * As you can see from step 3, we need a `PasswordEncoder` `@Bean` to specify our preferred password hashing algorithm (such as BCrypt, the default).

-* Therefore, we might specify this `@Bean` in our `SecurityConfig`:
+* Therefore, we register an `PasswordEncoder` `@Bean` in our `WebSecurityConfigurerAdapter` implementation:

     ```java
     @Bean